 Margin brokerage accounts are very profitable for brokerage firms.
 Just as Sears and other retailers earn more on financing than selling goods, many brokerage firms earn more on margin interest than on commissions.
 Brokers sometimes get a bonus on interest charged to their clients accounts, but their goal is usually to double commissions.
 When management fees are charged instead of commissions, these fees are charged on the portfolio size rather than the client’s “equity” in the account.
-Thus, in addition to interest costs, commissions and fees double in margin accounts.
+As a result, expenses can be greatly increased in leveraged accounts, which is bad for the consumer.

 Brokers often dispel a clients’ fear of investing on margin by reminding them they borrow 90% or more on a house, so borrowing 50% on stock is conservative.
-Yet, this is a false logic, because a house has no “internal debt.”
-Almost all companies have debt and most are highly leveraged.
-Buying stock in a company on margin thus adds leverage on top of leverage.
+Yet, this is a false logic, because most public entities carry debt to a large degree on their books.
+Thusly, purchasing equity, on margin, in a publicly traded entity increases risks.

 Using margin is a high risk method of investing and is only appropriate for sophisticated investors who fully understand the risk.
 The most egregious cases law firms handle are for investors who have been decimated through margin accounts.Free Consultation